ElusiveMagpie45/2406101-2407262-2410698-2410510-2407844-2400903-ma2806-final-project/README.md

 Huseyin - I have implemented the code for the torch mechanic, lighting the area surrounding the player, using inspiration from a tutorial I found online for guidance.
 I have also made it so that the powerups are not visible without being in the spotlight, remaining hidden in the darkness if not in the lit area around the player.
 I made it so that when you pick up the battery the whole map is visible for 5 seconds before reverting back to the torch.
 I have also coded the gun and bullet mechanic.

-Cherry - I have coded the items that can be picked up, the guns and batteries, using inspiration I found online for the code, as well as inputting their positions to be randomized across the map, though not on inaccessible tiles, and designing their appearance.
+Xun - I have coded the items that can be picked up, the guns and batteries, using inspiration I found online for the code, as well as inputting their positions to be randomized across the map, though not on inaccessible tiles, and designing their appearance.
 I also made sure a limited amount of batteries and guns are available.

 Amelia - I have found our aesthetic inspiration through a Pinterest board of images and have drawn and helped implement the sprites and texture design for the player and environment, using a pixel art aesthetic throughout the designs as an art style that serves as a thematic facade.
 I am also working on the code for a start menu, that shows instructions and gives a basic backstory of the game. this is currently commented out as when writing the code, the index for the project wouldn't load and i therefore couldn't see the effects of the new code, making it difficult to immplement.